Associate Professor Narelle Lemon

 - AS331 Hawthorn campus

 Narelle has worked extensively with the Australian GLAM sector including Melbourne Museum, Immigration Museum, National Gallery of Victoria, Australian National Maritime Museum, Museum of Applied Arts and Sciences, Australia Museum, Shepparton Art Museum, State Library of Victoria, Heide Museum of Modern Art, and Ulumbarra Theatre.
 She worked on a three-year funded project with Castlemaine State Festival to promote arts and cultural awareness in regional young people.
 Narelle founded #MuseumEdOz on Twitter, an online discussion community that brings together Australian and international teachers, museums and museum educators for monthly tweet chats.
 She has been featured in the NMC Horizon Report > 2015 Museum Edition as a case study of education practice that brings together the GLAM sector, museum education, teacher education and social media.

-She is an outgoing executive member of the national board Arts Education Australia, and has previously been on the executive of the state board Arts Education Victoria.
+She is an executive member and Chair of the national board Action for Happiness Australia, and Program Chair for the international special interest group (SIG) Holistic Education for American Educational Research Association (AERA).
+She is a previous executive board member of Arts Education Australia, and has previously been on the executive of the state board Arts Education Victoria.
 Narelle has also worked with the Creative Women’s Circle, a national non-for-profit organisation that supports creative women in their business and entrepreneurial endeavours.

 PhD candidate and honours supervision